hayleygayfer/COMP2511-Group-Project/assumptions.md

 ### Allied soldiers
 - The character can have a maximum of 2 allied soldiers
+- When the character has more 1 or more Allied Soldiers, then a soldier will appear behind the character in the path and follow 1 square behind them.

 ### Rare items
 - The Tree Stump reduces normal enemy damage to 1/3, and Boss damage to 1/4